Using Private and Public Assessments in Security Information Sharing Agreements: Introduction

 \subsection{Problem Motivation}

-Several studies have analyzed the positive effects of information sharing laws. \cite{romanosky11} show that the introduction of breach disclosure laws has resulted in a reduction in identity theft incidents. \cite{Gordon15} argue that shared information can reduce the uncertainty in adopting a cybersecurity investment, thus leading firms to take a proactive rather than reactive approach to security, and consequently increasing the expected amount of investments in cybersecurity.
-Finally, \cite{gordon06} show that the Sarbanes-Oxley Act of 2002 (despite only indirectly encouraging higher focus on reporting of security-related information) has had a positive effect on disclosure of information security by organizations.
-Nevertheless, there exist anecdotal and empirical evidence that security breaches remain under-reported, see e.g., \cite{verizon08, threattrack}.
+Several studies have analyzed the positive effects of information sharing laws.
+Romanosky et al. \cite{romanosky11} show that the introduction of breach disclosure laws has resulted in a reduction in identity theft incidents.
+Gordon et al. \cite{Gordon15} argue that shared information can reduce the uncertainty in adopting a cybersecurity investment, thus leading firms to take a proactive rather than reactive approach to security, and consequently increasing the expected amount of investments in cybersecurity.
+Nevertheless, there exist anecdotal and empirical evidence that security breaches remain under-reported, see e.g., \cite{verizon08,threattrack}.

-These observed disincentives by companies for sharing security information can be primarily explained by analyzing the associated economic impacts. \cite{campbell03,cavusoglu04} conduct event-study analyses of market reaction to breach disclosures, both demonstrating a drop in market values following the announcement of a security breach.
-In addition to an initial drop in stock prices, an exposed breach or security flaw can result in loss of consumer/partner confidence in a company, leading to a further decrease of revenues in the future (\cite{gal05}).
-Finally, documenting and announcing security breaches impose a bureaucratic burden on the company; e.g, when an agreement requires the reports to comply with a certain incident reporting terminology; examples of such frameworks include the recently proposed categorization by DHS (\cite{dhs-report}), and the Vocabulary for Event Recording and Incident Sharing (VERIS) proposed by the Verizon RISK team (\cite{veris}).
+These observed disincentives by companies for sharing security information, {both to an authority, as well as to other firms}, can be primarily explained by analyzing the associated economic impacts.
+Campbell et al. \cite{campbell03} and Cavusoglu et al. \cite{cavusoglu04} conduct event-study analyses of market reaction to breach disclosures, both demonstrating a drop in market values following the announcement of a security breach.
+In addition to an initial drop in stock prices, an exposed breach or security flaw can result in loss of consumer/partner confidence in a company, leading to a further decrease of revenues in the future.
+Finally, documenting and announcing security breaches impose a bureaucratic burden on the company, e.g, when an agreement requires the reports to comply with a certain incident reporting terminology; examples include frameworks proposed by the DHS \cite{dhs-report} and Verizon's VERIS \cite{veris}.

-Given these potential disclosure costs, and the evidence of under-reporting of security information, it is clear that we need a better understanding of firms' incentives for participating in information sharing organizations, as well as the economic incentives that could lead to voluntary cooperation by firms in these agreements.
+Given these potential disclosure costs, and the evidence of under-reporting of security information, it is clear that we need a better understanding of firms' incentives for sharing their security information. {Our focus on this paper is on firms' incentives for disclosure in information sharing agreements with other firms, as well as the economic incentives that could lead to voluntary cooperation by firms in these agreements.}